top of page

 Rios was a tour guide from Mexico City who was in New Orleans for a few days leading a group of doctors and their wives on a holiday.
 One evening he went out alone and was attacked by three young men who were on a mission to "roll" (beat up) a queer.
 Rios died from the beating he received, and his attackers were ultimately acquitted--to thunderous applause.

-visited before he died.
-At the time of the
+last bar Rios visited before he died.
+At the

 I get to see a lot of old friends, but I make new ones, and the fact that I present almost every